Bohumil Makovsky: Honors

 Makovsky was elected to the Oklahoma Hall of Fame in 1938.
 He received an Honorary Doctor of Music degree from the University of Tulsa in 1940.
 The Kiowa Tribe named him "The Great Father of Oklahoma Music".

 He was listed in the 1918 International Who's Who, the 1931 Musical Who's Who in the U.S., and the 1935 Who's Who in Oklahoma.
 In 1987, he was posthumously inducted as a charter member of Oklahoma Music Educators Association Hall of Fame and into the Oklahoma Bandmasters Association Hall of Fame.

 In 1979, Kappa Kappa Psi established the Bohumil Makovsky Memorial Award to recognize outstanding achievement by college band directors.

 Personal life

 While on a family visit to Nebraska, Makovsky met Georgia Shestack, a fellow Bohemian.
 The couple married on August 2, 1911 in Omaha, Nebraska.
 They lived in Oklahoma City, moving to Stillwater, Oklahoma in 1915.
 His wife died on April 9, 1940.

 Makovsky's trademarks were "the pipe he smoked, bent into a miniature saxophone shape, and the uncrushed black bow tie which he always wore...."
 He became a naturalized citizen of the United States in May 1921.
-Makovsky joined the Woodward Lodge No. 189 AF&AM in 1908 and eventually became33rd degree Mason with Frontier Lodge No. 48 AF&AM.
+Makovsky joined the Woodward Lodge No. 189 AF&AM in 1908 and eventually became 33rd degree Mason with Frontier Lodge No. 48 AF&AM.
 He was also the organist for the Guthrie Temple.

 Shortly after his retirement in 1943, Makovsky was diagnosed with Parkinson’s disease.
 He died at the age of 71 on June 12, 1950 in Stillwater.
 He was buried in the Fairlawn Cemetery in Cushing, Oklahoma.